-Oatmeal pumpkin muffins with sunflower seeds.
-These oatmeal pumpkin muffins would make a great breakfast or snack for Thanksgiving, Halloween or any fall morning.
+These oatmeal pumpkin muffins (courtesy of the Wheat Foods Council) would make a great breakfast or snack for special occasions in the fall.
 Adding sunflower seeds means there's a bit of protein in these muffins too, making them perfect for vegetarians.
 Try them with soy milk and an egg replacer for a reduced-fat and vegan version.

 - 1 cup flour

 - 2 teaspoon baking powder

 - 1/4 teaspoon baking soda

 - 3/4 cup canned pumpkin puree

 - 1 tablespoon margarine (melted)